rootree/vk-footboller/README.md

 ![Choose competitor](https://github.com/rootree/vk-footboller/blob/master/IMG/choose_competitor.jpg?raw=true "Choose competitor")

-When user has chosen a competitor, will be shown several screens about the process of the game, and in the end will be shown the game result.
+When the user has chosen a competitor, will be shown several screens about the process of the game, and in the end will be shown the game result.

-The screen when user has won
+The screen when user wins

 ![Win](https://github.com/rootree/vk-footboller/blob/master/IMG/win.jpg?raw=true "Win")